 - The Millionaire Next Door – Live below your means

-- A Random Walk Down Wall Street – Don’t try to beat the market
+- A Random Walk Down Wall Street – Every strategy that attempts to beat the market is nonsense.
+Buy and hold index funds.

 - Rich Dad Poor Dad – Don’t be a slave to your job that makes someone else rich

-- I Will Teach You To Be Rich – Game the banks
+- I Will Teach You To Be Rich – Game the banks.
+Buy and hold index funds.

 - The Essays of Warren Buffett – Ignore the hype and volatility of the stock market